Frequently Asked Questions

 PlantCatching needs a precise address to be able to place a marker on the map.
 To achieve this, it uses Google geocoding services that can be flawed sometimes.
 If your address is not recognized as a street number address but is understood as a route, then the displayed error popup also contains a button that allows you to help PlantCatching by manually placing a marker at the correct position in the indicated street.
 If however your street is not recognized at all, you have two solutions: either give in public mode at a recognized address or look for the closer recognized address to your home.
 Under Google Maps, zoom in strongly on your address.
 Right-click the map at the exact location you wish to donate and select "What's here?" in the menu.
 Google should find the pointed address.
 You can move the position slightly to effectively get a precise address.
 In the worst case, the menu also contains an option to report an error to Google and you can even start the map tool (link "Edit in Google Map Maker" at the bottom right corner of the map) to fix it yourself.

-What is the private release mode exactly?
+What exactly are the private and semi-private release modes?

 Why is the public release mode very important?